Pep Guardiola

 Josep Guardiola in His Youth

-It was in 1984 that agents from Barcelona spotted young Pep.
-Although the lanky teenager didn't make a striking first impression during the selection, he was nonetheless admitted to the club's esteemed youth academy, La Masia.
+In 1984, scouts from Barcelona spotted young Pep.
+Although the lanky teenager didn't make a strong first impression during tryouts, he was still admitted to the club's prestigious youth academy, La Masia.

 Barcelona